julplee/synthesio-job-descriptions/job-descriptions/frontend-design-system-engineer.md

 ## Technical skills
 * JavaScript skills.
 Experience with modern JavaScript libs is a plus
 * Interested in writing reliable, maintainable and reusable code
-* first experience with building modern web application with ES6, React and Sass in a team with source control is a plus
+* First experience with building modern web application with ES6, React and Sass is a plus
 * Experience with component-based architecture is a plus
-* Experience with maintainable and scalabe CSS
+* Experience with maintainable and scalable CSS
 * SASS or LESS is a plus
 * Knowledge of Git branching and tools like npm or yarn
 * Knowledge of design tools such as Sketch, Invision, Adobe is a plus